 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Martina Königer:
+Martina Königer: It is important to closely follow the instructions and treat the instrument with care.

 Introduction of Demonstrator on Camera